East London Landlords- top tips for renting out a property in East London

 It's unlikely that you'll see more cyclists on the roads, in the parks and canal towpaths in any other part of London.
 It's not uncommon for people to spend thousands on these prized possessions- whether they are performance bikes or some rare 'fixie'.
 The important thing to remember is, when these people get home, they need somewhere to store them.
 Some will just want a secure storage place- others will want a storage solution that also puts their bike on display.
 There are some really funky, unique and very clever bike storage solutions around today so make sure you take a look- Tenants love it when a Landlord has genuinely considered the living practicalities (and the bonus is you're unlikely to have lots of pesky tyre marks in the flat).

-London is possibly the most diverse and cosmopolitan capital in the World and nowhere is this more evident than across East London.
+London is possibly the most diverse and cosmopolitan capital in the World and nowhere is this more evident than across the East London property market.
 Pockets of East London have, over time, become popular with certain nationalities and communities.
 There is nothing wrong with tapping into that.
 So, if you know the area is popular with (for example) the Spanish community- why not bring a hint of Spain to your property for rent.
 They might have left home to be here- but I don't know anyone who doesn't like a little reminder of home.
 Be create, be stylish, be brave and create a property that Tenants will call home and love.